 SPN311 Advanced Spanish Syntax (4)-Development of understanding of more complex points of syntax and idiomatic expressions through explanation, practice and application in both oral and written format.
 Conducted in Spanish.
 Prerequisite: SPN202, placement score or equivalent.
 (Alternate years.
-Not offered 2012-13.)
+Offered 2013-14.)